Can you see yourself here?

 photography and/or video recording/production experience is a plus

 The intern will be supervised by the Manager of Communications.
 Working closely under her direction, the intern will identify priorities and scope of responsibilities and work cooperatively with all staff and volunteers to accomplish tasks.
 Additionally, the intern will have the opportunity to learn about a broad range of departmental operations.
-Interested candidates, please send letter of interest and resume to Kaitlyn Zurcher, Manager of Communications, at firstname.lastname@example.org before September 5, 2018.
-No phone calls, please.
+Interested candidates, please send letter of interest and resume to Patrick Bochy, Executive Adminstrator & Manager of Special Projects, at firstname.lastname@example.org.

 The Westmoreland is accepting proposals for Pop-Up Exhibitions, which are held in the Robertshaw Gallery (adjacent to the lobby on the 1st floor).
 Artists working in all media will be considered.
 Site-specific installations are welcome.
 Guidelines for submitting proposals are available on Submittable.